ErikMcClure/erikmcclure.github.io/content/blog/pressure-based-anti-spam-for-discord-bots.md

 ## Operation

 The bot has two distinct modes of operation.
 Under normal operation, when a new member joins the server, they are automatically given `@Member` (and `@New` if it's been enabled) and are immediately allowed to speak.
-If they trigger the anti-spam, or a moderator uses the `!silence` command, they will have the `@Silence` role added and they'll be restricted to speaking in `#Silence Containment`.
+If they trigger the anti-spam, or a moderator uses the `!silence` command, they will have the `@Silence` role added, any messages sent in the last 5 seconds (by default) will be deleted, and they'll be restricted to speaking in `#Silence Containment`.
 By default, silences that happen automatically are never rescinded until a moderator manually unsilences someone.
 However, some server admins are lazy, so an automatic expiration can be added.
 A manual silence can also be configured to expire after a set period of time.

 It's important to note that when silenced, users have **both** the `@Member` and the `@Silence` role.
 The reason is because many servers have opt-in channels that are only accessible if you add a role to yourself.
 Simply removing `@Member` would not suffice to keep them from talking in these channels, but `@Silence` can override these permissions and ensure they can't speak in any channel without having to mess up anyone's assigned roles.